robertrottermann/erp-workbench/help/source/walktrough/walktrough.rst

 - Explanation of terms used
 - Define what type of erp you handle
 - Change editor to use
-- How to define a remote server
+- How to define/edit a remote server
 - Create a new erp site
 - Add existing modules to this new site
 - Create a local erp project running this site